sydneyC678/SOEN357-Languify/README.md

 ### Why Languify?

 Learning a new language should never feel like a chore.
 That's why we’re dedicated to keeping you engaged with content that’s as dynamic and interactive as a real-life tutoring session.
-Our app is designed for a variety of learners, from travelers to students, to help you make language learning a part of your daily life—on your terms.
+Our app is designed for a variety of learners, from travelers to students, to help you make language learning a part of your daily life.

 ### Contributors: